 Indica is also interesting because it has a more robust yield than your typical popular sativa strain.
 The growth rate for indicas may be a bit more extended than other sativas, but it won’t be far off (this will of course be influenced by how familiar you are with growing indica and how well you look after the bud).

 If you are looking for the easiest strain to grow, then the hearty, short-statured indica is generally one of the best cannabis strains if you are new to the world of growing at home.
-For more about this variety of cannabis, make sure to check out our companion article on what we think are the best strains of indica available right now.
+For more about this variety of cannabis, make sure to check out our companion article on what we think are

 On the other end of the spectrum, and the main focus of today’s article, we have a pure sativa strain.
 Sativa is most famously known for its uplifting high and slight energy-boosting effects.
 It is an extremely popular choice for smokers who are pursuing a creative work endeavors or enjoy creative hobbies.